ShadowStacked/CYOA_Project/Story.md

 * Allows the user to secret acid from their bodies.

 Salt Fruit (Logia/Boss Fruit)
-* Base = Increased ATT/SP ATT/DEF/SP DEFF
+* Base = Increased SP ATT/DEF/SP DEFF
 * Allows the user's body to turn into salt.
 Allows the user to generate salt from their bodies.

 ## Weapons